Bosonization and Kramers-Wannier dualities in general dimensions: Kramers-Wannier dualities in 2D

 \subsection{An intuitive look at KW dualities beyond 1D}

 As reviewed in Section \ref{sec:review1d}, bosonization maps the minimal, i.e., half-unit-cell, translation of the free Majorana chain to the conventional KW duality of the TFIM: $Z_{j-1} Z_{j} \to X_j \to Z_j Z_{j+1}$.
 In physical terms, the Ising coupling term $Z_{j-1} Z_{j}$ measures domain walls of the model and $X_j$ measures spin polarizations with respect to the eigenbasis of $X$.
+We want to generalize the duality to higher dimensions.
+One simple way to achieve it is to consider a square lattice and add terms that transform under the conventional KW duality.
+If we use $Z_{n, j}$ and $X_{n,j}$ to label spin operators in different rows, then we can add $(Z_{n, j-1}Z_{n, j}) (Z_{n+1, j-1}Z_{n+1, j})$ and $X_{n, j}X_{n+1, j}$ to the sum of the 1D TFIM in different row:

+It is easy to see that the Hamiltonian has a KW duality along the rows, which is related to the $\bbz_2$ (subsystem) symmetry within each row.
+When some parameters in the Hamiltonian vanish, e.g. $t_1 = t'_2 =0$, the Hamiltonian can also possess a $\bbz_2$ subsystem symmetry along the columns.
+Composing these two $\bbz_2$ subsystem symmetries (and a basis rotational transformation $Z \leftrightarrow X$), we can show the Hamiltonian in this case is also dual \cite{xuStrongWeak2004, cobanera2011bond, caoSubsystem2023}.

-We want to generalize it to higher dimensions by bosonizing a higher dimensional Majorana lattice.
+In this section, we generalize the conventional KW duality to higher dimensions by bosonizing a higher dimensional Majorana lattice.
 Before we discuss the general scenario, let us gain some intuition by studying a limiting case.
 Imagine that we have infinitely many 1D identical Majorana chains placed on a 2D plane in parallel.
 Treating them as strictly 1D chains, each Majorana chain can be mapped independently to a 1D TFIM.
 The minimal translation along the chain direction is still mapped to the conventional KW duality.
 However, if we view them as a 2D system and want to apply the higher-dimensional bosonization scheme, we need to take into account the anticommutation relations of Majorana fermions in different chains.
 Based on our earlier discussion, gauging the fermion parity maps $i\gamma'_f \gamma_{f}$ to a plaquette operator $\prod_{e\subset f} Z_e$, generalizing the 1D case where $\prod_{e\subset f} Z_e$ consists of only two $Z_e$ operators instead of four.
 Consider the following Hamiltonian

 where $X$ only acts on the vertical edges.
 Therefore, $Z_{\pm e^f_y}$ on the horizontal edges commutes with the Hamiltonian and can be simultaneously diagonalized. $Z_{e^f_y} Z_{-e^f_y}$ can take values in $\pm 1$.
 Consequently, $ H_{\text{decoupled}}$ can be interpreted as many decoupled TFIMs with non-uniform couplings.
 In each sector parametrized by these eigenvalues, we can make a unitary transformation site-by-site on the spins on the vertical edges $\pm e^f_x$ to change all the coefficients multiplying $Z_{e^f_x} Z_{-e^f_x}$ to 1.
 Thus, even though the spectrum of $H_{\text{decoupled}}$ is infinitely degenerate, it is the same as that of a sum of decoupled TFIMs with uniform couplings in each sector.
 As a result, $H_{\text{decoupled}}$ still has a KW duality induced by that of decoupled TFIMs: $H_{\text{decoupled}}(t_1, t_2) \leftrightarrow H_{\text{decoupled}}(t_2, t_1)$.